ChristianCornelis/Forum-Messaging-System/a3/readme.txt

 -Usernames can contain spaces for all programs, but streams CAN NOT

-Addauthor program:
+WPML Converter
+-Any text that does not match what a tag is expected to contain WILL NOT be copied, it will be discarded Addauthor program:
 -Stream names cannot contains spaces or just be a newline
     -Furthermore, the user cannot enter spaces after the commas when entering multiple stream names: